sagardesd/jittersnoop/README.md

 # JitterSnoop
 ![](./docs/logo.png)

+I wanted to build something with eBPF from long time.
 A zero-overhead scheduling jitter flight recorder for Linux.
 It uses eBPF to trace when the kernel preempts your latency-critical processes on isolated CPU cores, streaming violations to a real-time web dashboard.

+This tool can be used to measure jitters for your high priority engines that you think is only running in a core that you have pinned but silently someone is stealing your cpu.

 Built with Rust and [Aya](https://aya-rs.dev).